From the Highlands of

 In Dooars, I decide to walk back to the

-hotel I had planed - mainly because I don't know how fare it is!
+hotel I had planed - mainly because I didn't know how fare it was!
 I

 pass many surprisingly fancy resorts and nice government owned jeeps